Trauma Care & Education

-- The Child Passenger Safety Certification Training Program, which certifies people as child passenger safety technicians and instructors.
+- The Child Passenger Safety Certification Training Program, certifies people as child passenger safety technicians and instructors.
 We conduct child safety seat checks, where parents and caregivers receive hands-on assistance with proper use of child restraint systems and safety belts.

 - Safe Kids Buckle Up, which offers parents and caregivers hands-on instruction about safety inside the car (including information on car seats, booster seats and seat belts) as well as around the car (featuring the Spot the Tot program).

 - Capital Region Safety Seat Inspection Stations.
 These locations are available through emergency response agencies, community organizations and more.
 To find a location near you, call 518-262-5141.